Central African Republic profileA chronology of key events:

 2012 August - Last historic armed group - Convention of Patriots for Justice and Peace (CPJP) - signs peace deal.Bozize ousted

 2012 November - New Seleka rebel coalition rapidly overruns north and centre of country.

-2013 March - Despite January ceasefire agreement, Seleka rebels resume advance south and capture the capital, Bangui.
+2013 March - Seleka rebels overrun the capital and seize power.
 President Bozize flees.
-Rebel leader Michel Djotodia suspends constitution and dissolves parliament, while pledging to step down after elections in 2016.
-The coup draws international condemnation.
+Rebel leader Michel Djotodia suspends constitution and dissolves parliament in a coup condemned internationally.